ddnut/ERL-Dashboard/README.md

 I am running grafana, influxdb, and collectd on one Debian VM.

 For this setup to work, collectd should be at version 5.6 or better.
 Debian ships with 5.4 so you will have to install from the collectd repo or source.
-On centos, make sure you install the collectd-snmp package.
+On CentOS, make sure you install the collectd-snmp package.

 ####conf/net-influxdb.conf
 [conf/net-influxdb.conf](conf/net-influxdb.conf)